kimzwegz/tpq_project/README.md

 │   ├── backtest/      # Backtest result files (.h5) for each instrument
 │   └── data/          # Raw data downloaded from OANDA
-├── utils/             # Core module with all trading and backtesting logic ├── main.ipynb         # Main research notebook
+├── utils/             # Core module with all trading and backtesting logic ├── backtest.py        # Main backtester; holds BackTest class that manages all the calculations ├── main.ipynb         # Main research notebook
 ├── docker_run.sh      # Script to launch Docker container with preinstalled environment └── launch_jupyter.sh  # Script to start Jupyter Lab inside the Docker container